random-char1198/notion-clear-trash/README.md

 # notion-clear-trash

 A small script to clear the trash from Notion
+No python runtime required, just download the software, extract it and enter your token_v2, you are all set!
 ### How to Run the Script

 1. Clone the repository